laravel/docs/telescope.md

 <a name="dump-watcher"></a>
 ### Dump Watcher

-The Dump Watcher records and displays your dumps in Telescope.
-The Telescope Dump Watcher screen must be open in a browser for the recording to occur, otherwise all dumps will be ignored by the watcher.
+The dump watcher records and displays your variable dumps in Telescope.
+When using Laravel, variables may be dumped using the global `dump` function.
+The dump watcher tab must be open in a browser for the recording to occur, otherwise the dumps will be ignored by the watcher.

 <a name="event-watcher"></a>
 ### Event Watcher

-The Event Watcher records the payload, listeners and broadcast data for any events fired by your application.
-The Laravel Framework events are ignored by the Event Watcher.
+The event watcher records the payload, listeners, and broadcast data for any events dispatched by your application.
+The Laravel framework's internal events are ignored by the Event watcher.

 <a name="exception-watcher"></a>
 ### Exception Watcher

-The Exception Watcher records the data with the stack trace for any reportable Exceptions that are thrown and logged in your application.
+The exception watcher records the data and stack trace for any reportable Exceptions that are thrown by your application.

 <a name="job-watcher"></a>
 ### Job Watcher

-The Job Watcher records the data and status of any jobs dispatched in your application.
+The job watcher records the data and status of any jobs dispatched by your application.

 <a name="log-watcher"></a>
 ### Log Watcher

-The Log Watcher records the log data for any logs fired by your application.
-All logs regardless of the log level will be recorded by the Log Watcher, even if the logs do not meet the log level threshold set in your configuration.
+The log watcher records the log data for any logs written by your application.

 <a name="mail-watcher"></a>
 ### Mail Watcher

-The Mail Watcher allows you to view a preview of the mails sent along with some associated data.
-You may also download the mail as a .eml file.
+The mail watcher allows you to view an in-browser preview of the emails along with their associated data.
+You may also download the email as an `.eml` file.

 <a name="model-watcher"></a>
 ### Model Watcher

-The Model Watcher records model changes whenever an Eloquent `created`, `updated`, `restored` or `deleted` event is fired.
-You may filter these events further via the `events` option:
+The model watcher records model changes whenever an Eloquent `created`, `updated`, `restored`, or `deleted` event is dispatched.
+You may specify which model events should be recorded via the watcher's `events` option:

     'watchers' => [
         Watchers\ModelWatcher::class => [